-If your injury or illness gets worse due to the negligence of a doctor or another healthcare professional, you may be entitled to monetary compensation.
+If you are suffering from an injury or illness gets worse due to the negligence of a doctor or another healthcare professional, you may be entitled to monetary compensation.
 When you are searching for compensation, though, not only do you want to ensure that you have a good lawyer, but you will also need to ensure that your lawyer can handle your case.
 When meeting with a potential lawyer for the first time, there will be some documents that you will want to bring.
 The lawyer will be full of questions and you want to help answer them as accurately as you can.
 Here are some things you should bring with you when you go to a medical malpractice consultation:

 A List of Healthcare Providers That Have Given You Treatment